Andxi/ps4sdk-docker/readme.txt

   How do I build it?
  ====================

- Open Dockerfile and change IP addresses of both your local machine and PS4.
- This is needed for ps4sh to work.
+ IMPORTANT: Open Dockerfile and change IP addresses of both your local machine and PS4.
+(PS4IP and LOCALIP) This is needed for ps4sh to work.

  Build the image (--rm flag is for cache usage):